Oslo at a Glance

 Norway is considered one of the world’s leading information societies and has a highly developed mobile market.
 The Oslo region is a key location in the development of new information and communication technology products, due to the strong R&D environment and the unique expertise of Oslo’s workforce.
 Aside from new business start-ups which have settled in Oslo in recent years, many expats working in Oslo have found an occupation at international companies such as Google or Microsoft.

 If you are curious about working in Oslo’s ICT sector, you will be happy to learn that there are quite a few companies which contribute to the growing mobile and wireless industry in Oslo.
-Trandberg, which is known for its video conference systems, Kongsberg Group, which is responsible for developing technical products, and Wireless Future (Trådløs Fremdit) are just a few examples.
+Tandberg, which is known for its video conference systems, Kongsberg Gruppen, which is responsible for developing technical products, and Wireless Future (Trådløs Fremtid) are just a few examples.
 It is, however, Telenor which is one of the fastest growing mobile communications services providers worldwide.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.